ljatynu/MetaHMEI/readme.md

 **- Step-2: Set configuration parameters According to your dataset**

-Please refer to line 45-62 of the script **"main.py"** to set the number of training tasks and test tasks for your dataset, then refer to line 5-14 of the script **"samples.py"** to set number of negative and positive examples.
+Please refer to line 45-62 of the script **"main.py"** to set the number of training tasks and test tasks for your dataset, then refer to line 5-14 of the script **"samples.py"** to set number of negative and positive examples,finally refer to line 17 of the script **"pretrain_model.py"** to set number of training tasks

 **- Step-3: To take full advantage of the meta-training task, we start pre-training**
+<span id="jump"></span>

 run **"data_process_for_pretrain.py"** to Implement pre-training data processing then run **"pretrain/pretrain.py"** to get pretrained model.